samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 A creature with Tremorsense can pinpoint the location of creatures and moving objects within a specific range, provided that the creature with Tremorsense and anything it is detecting are both in contact with the same surface (such as the ground, a wall, or a ceiling) or the same liquid.

-Tremorsense can’t detect creatures or objects in the air, and it doesn’t count as a form of sight.
+Tremorsense can't detect creatures or objects in the air, and it doesn't count as a form of sight.

 ---